Felxs-99/Interpreter-C/README.md

-# C-Arithmetic: A Simple Expression Interpreter
+# Interpreter-C: A Simple Expression Interpreter

 A lightweight, handwritten interpreter built in C to explore the fundamentals of Lexical Analysis and Parsing.